Teamwork/kommentaar/doc/syntax.markdown

 The various values for `<keyword>` are described below.

-`<ref>` can be in three formats:
+`<ref>` refers to a type and can be in three formats:

-- `t`                 – type in the current package.
+- `t`                 – current package.
-- `pkg.t`             – type in an imported package (e.g. `import "import/path/pkg"`).
+- `pkg.t`             – imported package (e.g. `import "import/path/pkg"`).
 - `import/path/foo.t` – full import path; when the package isn't imported.

 Only `struct` and `interface` types can be referenced.
 Interfaces don't have fields and only the documentation for the interface will be added to the output.

 Embedded structs are merged in to the parent struct, unless they have the applicable struct tag (as configured with `struct-tag`), in which case they're